jacksonmafra-umain/StockholmTransport/PUBLISHING.md

 ## 1. Architecture Overview

-The project uses a dedicated publication module (`:library`) to create a single, clean Maven artifact that aggregates all internal feature modules (`:shared:core`, `:shared:lines`, etc.).
+The project uses a dedicated publication module (`:library`) to create a single, clean Maven artifact that aggregates all internal feature modules (`:stockholm-transport:core`, `:stockholm-transport:lines`, etc.).
 The `:shared` module is used to generate the unified XCFramework for iOS.
 This separation ensures clean metadata for all consumers.

 ## 2. Prerequisites: Secret Management